 Frequency

 CPT II deficiency is a rare disorder.
-The lethal neonatal form has been described in at least 18 families, while the severe infantile hepatocardiomuscular form has been identified in approximately 30 families.
-The myopathic form occurs most frequently, with more than 300 reported cases.
+The lethal neonatal form has been described in at least 20 families, while the severe infantile hepatocardiomuscular form has been identified in approximately 30 families.
+The myopathic form is the most common form, with more than 300 reported cases.

 Causes

-Mutations in the CPT2 gene reduce the activity of carnitine palmitoyltransferase 2.
-Without enough of this enzyme, carnitine is not removed from long-chain fatty acids.
-As a result, these fatty acids cannot be metabolized to produce energy.
-Reduced energy production can lead to some of the features of CPT II deficiency, such as hypoketotic hypoglycemia, myalgia, and weakness.
-Fatty acids and long-chain acylcarnitines (fatty acids still attached to carnitine) may also build up in cells and damage the liver, heart, and muscles.
-This abnormal buildup causes the other signs and symptoms of the disorder.
+Variants in the CPT2 gene reduce the activity of carnitine palmitoyltransferase 2.
+As a result, there are not enough enzymes available to remove carnitine from long-chain fatty acids.
+With carnitine still attached, these fatty acids (known as long-chain acylcarnitines) cannot be broken down and used for energy.
+Reduced energy production can lead to some of the features of CPT II deficiency, such as hypoketotic hypoglycemia, myalgia, and muscle weakness.
+Long-chain acylcarnitines, which are detected in newborn screening tests, may also build up in cells and damage the liver, heart, and muscles.
+This abnormal buildup causes the other signs and symptoms of CPT II deficiency.

 Inheritance